encoredev/encore/docs/introduction.md

 <img className="w-full h-auto noshadow" src="/assets/docs/encore_overview.png" title="Encore Overview" />

-Encore's functionality is based on a [declarative Infrastructure SDK](/docs/primitives/overview) which lets you define resources like services, databases, and queues, as logical objects within your application code.
+Encore's functionality is based on a [declarative Infrastructure SDK](/docs/primitives/overview) which lets you define resources like services, databases, and queues, as type-safe objects within your application code.

 When you run your app, Encore parses your code and automatically sets up the corresponding infrastructure, seamlessly adapting to local, preview, and cloud environments.
 This removes the need to manage specific services or configurations during development. _No more messing around with Docker Compose!_

 For production, select the cloud provider you want and [connect your cloud account](/docs/deploy/own-cloud).
 At deployment Encore automatically provisions your [infrastructure](/docs/deploy/infra) using pre-built solutions for popular and battle-tested cloud services on AWS or GCP, such as Cloud Run, Fargate, Kubernetes, CloudSQL, RDS, PubSub, Redis, Cron Jobs, and more.